George Tobin (Royal Navy officer)

-Rear-Admiral George Tobin (13 December 1768 – 10 April 1838) was an English Royal Navy officer and artist.
+Rear-Admiral George Tobin (13 December 1768 – 10 April 1838) was a Royal Navy officer and artist.

 Early life

 The second son of James Tobin of Nevis in the West Indies, and his wife Elizabeth Webbe, he was elder brother of John Tobin and James Webbe Tobin.
 He was born in England at Salisbury on 13 December 1768, and studied at King Edward VI School, Southampton.
 He entered the navy in 1780 on board HMS Namur, in which he later went out to the West Indies, being present at the Battle of the Saintes during April 1782.

 After the peace of 1783 Tobin was for some time in: HMS Bombay Castle, guardship at Plymouth; HMS Leander on the Halifax, Nova Scotia station, and in HMS Assistance.
 From 1788 to 1790 he made a voyage in Sulivan, a ship of the East India Company.
 On his return he was for a few weeks on board HMS Tremendous during the Nootka Crisis, and on 22 November he was made a lieutenant.